 Selecting a Policy

-The first step in being a Frugal RV owner is to determine which of these roadside services you need and which you don’t, based on your travel plans and experiences.
+The first step in being an RV owner is to determine which of these roadside services you need and which you don’t, based on your travel plans and experiences.

 A policy for a young couple in a pickup camper on a budget is different than one for a retired couple with pets in a luxury motorhome and towed vehicle.